-We can support our students to make that step into a fulfilling career by offering work placements, to allow them to put their learning into practice and to gain first hand industry experience, and by encouraging local employers to advertise job and graduate scheme opportunities to our students.
+We can support our students to make that step into a fulfilling career by offering internships, to allow them to put their learning into practice and to gain first hand industry experience.

 We firmly believe in the capability and employability of our students.
 As such, we have set up a free service for Northern Irish employers to advertise job opportunities to Open University students through our Careers and Employability Service.